Ancient Macedonians: Religion and funerary practices

 Other deities worshipped by the ancient Macedonians were part of a local pantheon which included Thaulos (god of war equated with Ares), Gyga (later equated with Athena), Gozoria (goddess of hunting equated with Artemis), Zeirene (goddess of love equated with Aphrodite) and Xandos (god of light).
 A notable influence on Macedonian religious life and worship was neighbouring Thessaly; the two regions shared many similar cultural institutions.
-The Macedonians also worshiped non-Greek gods, such as the "Thracian horseman", Orpheus and Bendis, and other figures from Paleo-Balkan mythology.
 They were tolerant of, and open to, incorporating foreign religious influences such as the sun worship of the Paeonians.
 By the 4th century BC, there had been a significant fusion of Macedonian and common Greek religious identity, but Macedonia was nevertheless characterized by an unusually diverse religious life.
 This diversity extended to the belief in magic, as evidenced by curse tablets.
 It was a significant but secret aspect of Greek cultural practice.